Nima-Khodabandelou/Notes/README.md

 ##
 - delete, next, main, exit or null are not keyword
 ##
+- Abstraction

+	help focus on what object does instead of how it does
+##
+- encapsulation

+	wraps code and data into single unit
+##
+- Encapsulation

+	read-only  class -> all fields private. only getter returning private property of class to main method

+	write-only class -> all fields private. only setter setting value passed from main to private fields
+##
+- package

+	group of similar type of classes, interfaces, and sub-packages.

+	access protection

+	removes naming collision
+##
 - Inheritance

       code reusability -> sub-class need not to redefine method of super-class